La Voz Kids (Mexican TV series)

 La Voz Kids (Spanish for The Voice Kids) is a Mexican singing competition television series for contestants aged 7 to 15 and is broadcast on Azteca Uno.
 The show originally premiered March 12, 2017 on Las Estrellas.
-It is based on The Voice franchise created by television producer John de Mol.
-The show's rights were acquired by TV Azteca in 2020 for its third season.
+It is based on The Voice franchise created by television producer John de Mol Jr. The show's rights were acquired by TV Azteca in 2020 for its third season.

 Format

 The show consists of three phases: Blind audition, Battle phase, and Performance shows.
-Three judges/coaches (Four from season three and after), all noteworthy recording artists, choose teams of contestants through a blind audition process (18 members in season 1-2, 15 in season 3 and 21 in season 4).
+Three judges/coaches (Four from season three and after), all noteworthy recording artists, choose teams of contestants through a blind audition process (18 members in season 1–2, 15 in season 3 and 21 in season 4).

 First Phase – The Blind Auditions

 Each judge has the length of the auditioner's performance (about one minute) to decide if he or she wants that singer on his or her team; if two or more judges want the same singer (as happens frequently), the singer has the final choice of coach.